In this Section:

-Detailed admission requirements are contained in the University of Toronto Undergraduate Admissions Bulletin, which is available on the Enrolment Services web site, on the University’s web site for future students, or through the Faculty of Arts & Science Student Recruitment Office.
+Detailed admission requirements are found on the University’s website for future students, or through the Faculty of Arts & Science Student Recruitment Office:

 University of Toronto,

 Applicants whose first language (language learned at home as a child) is not English may have to present proof of English facility.
 For details, see the Enrolment Services web site.